MCS000/pchar/README.md

     In pchar.cpp comment/uncomment the #define WINDOWS_COMPILE or GCC_COMPILE as needed.
     In Windows use VisualStudio to open pchar.sln.
-    If using gcc then enter "g++ pchar.cpp getopt.cpp"
+    If using gcc then enter "g++ pchar.cpp getopt.cpp" A pre-compiled Windows binary is included as Debug/pchar.exe

 ### To run:
     pchar -f Sample.in
     Output is out.txt